timharek/timharek.no/content/blog/2023-12-26-passwords.md

 Also known as 2FA/MFA/Two-factor Authentication.

 Use this when available.
-Sometimes the services we use store our passwords in plaintext, which makes us very vulnernable for leaks and/or attacks.
+Sometimes the services we use store our passwords in plain-text, which makes us very vulnerable for leaks and/or attacks.